abrookins/andrewbrookins.com/_posts/2019-01-03-coding-on-an-ipad-pro-in-2019.md

 For people who need the power and flexibility of a remote server and a true editor like Vim, there are even more options than there used to be.

-There are, of course, VPS providers like Linode and Digital Ocean.
-These work fine, but one downside is they don't have very strong renewable energy commitments.

-Google uses 100% renewable power, and Google Cloud Shell gives you a micro server with persistent storage and preinstalled development tools for free.
-The Google Cloud Console app can open a Cloud Shell session natively on iOS.
-However, good luck getting copy and paste to work in that app!
-You will also need to set any settings like font size by launching a Cloud Shell session in an iOS browser.
-You can’t actually use Cloud Shell from an iOS browser though — the app won’t pick up keyboard presses, at least with the onscreen keyboard.
+[Digital Ocean](https://m.do.co/c/e063bdbde6da) is a great choice to get started quickly.
+The web site has great UI/UX, and support is included.

-Instead of using the Cloud Console app, you could connect to a jump host that has the `gcloud` CLI tool installed.
-You can connect to Cloud Shell from a terminal with the recently added command, `gcloud alpha cloud-shell ssh`.
-The "always free" tier of GCP includes an f1-micro instance, which could be your jump host to Cloud Shell or just... your development VM.
+Meanwhile, Google's commitment to using 100% renewable power makes Google Cloud Platform an attractive choice if you don't need support and want to spend a bit more effort.
+The "always free" tier of GCP includes an f1-micro instance, which could work as your development VM, depending on your needs.

-What also works well is an old Mac that you can set up as a server, because then you can do fun stuff like access the same files as the iPad over iCloud Drive, or use `osascript` to send yourself text messages that deep-link into iOS apps.
+What also works well is an old Mac that you can set up as a server, because then you can sync files between the server and your iPad using iCloud Drive, or use `osascript` to send yourself text messages that deep-link into iOS apps.
 The world is your oyster at that point.
 Apple has revived the Mac Mini, so that is a viable home server/desktop computer pair for the iPad.
-(Or you could, you know, buy a real mobile computer like a laptop.)

 ### Reaching Your Development Web Server from an iOS Browser